 No matter whether it’s a sparkling, Chardonnay or Claret, the vineyard’s classic principles of viticulture and vinification support the family’s belief that “the truth in our wine comes straight from our vineyard as an expression of the land where we live and work.”
 In vino veritas. ~

 At the holidays, mid-November into January, the vineyard hosts Veritas Illuminated.
 Veritas illuminated transforms the woods walk, vineyard and tasting room with thousands of twinkling lights.
+During the summer, visit Veritas’ Starry Nights concert series or try a delicious wine paired dinner led by guest chefs.

 This article appears in Book 4 of Wine & Country Life.
 Start your subscription here or give a gift subscription here.
 You can find some of their award-winning wines for purchase at our Wine & Country Shop in Ivy near Charlottesville.
 For more articles on Virginia wineries and wine country, see our Food & Drink page.